mlab817/faqs/src/rice-competitiveness-enhancement-fund-rcef/what-are-the-different-strategies-used-to-extend-rcef-to-its-beneficiaries.md

 ---
  title: What are the different strategies used to extend RCEF to its beneficiaries?

-tags: ["different","strategies","used","extend","rcef","beneficiaries"]

  ---

-### Rice Competitiveness Enhancement Fund (RCEF)
+## Rice Competitiveness Enhancement Fund (RCEF)

-## What are the different strategies used to extend RCEF to its beneficiaries?
+# What are the different strategies used to extend RCEF to its beneficiaries?

  - IAs like ATI developed a text message blast to inform the beneficiaries for promotion and information purposes;